IgorMarquezani/file-upload-server/README.md

 # File upload server

-this CLI creates a web server for uploading and downloading files on the ip addres and port of your preference but it's intended to be user on the wifi network, so you can share files on your local network
+this CLI creates a web server for uploading and downloading files on the ip addres and port of your preference but it's intended to be used on the wifi network, so you can share files on your local network

 ### Some of the commands are: